Robinhood launches… UK waiting list – TechCrunch

 However, arguably, regardless of Robinhood’s deep pockets, a rising tide could lift all boats in the neo broker space since these upstarts are trying to grow the market by introducing new, younger people to investing, not just stealing customers from incumbents that are charging higher fees.

 “We’ve been very successful [in the U.S.] at attracting multiple types of customers,” said Tenev.
 “You know of course there’s your first time investor that doesn’t have a brokerage account before and discovers investing through Robinhood’s product.
 And, you know, we think there’s a fair number of those types of folks in the U.K. as well.
-And then there’s also customers that invest a little bit more actively and are familiar [with] the fees… I think will will be able to attract customers from that group as well.”
+And then there’s also customers that invest a little bit more actively and are familiar [with] the fees… I think we will be able to attract customers from that group as well.”

 Meanwhile, an intriguing element of any Robinhood-Revolut comparisons is that the two companies share a number of investors, namely Index and DST.
 Both companies also have incredibly high valuations, too.